angelggdev/GeekShop/README.md

 ### ItemDetail

-    Component that render the details of an item.
+    Component that renders the details of an item.

 ### ItemCount